stuartleeks/stuartleeks.com/content/about/publications-and-speaking.md

 ## Speaking

 Speaking has been a part of most of my roles in some way (even unofficially) for the last decade and is something that I get a lot of enjoyment from.
-The list below are the highlights that I recall, but I
+The list below are the highlights that I recall, but I'm sure that there are some that I will have missed!

+### February 2020 - Kubernetes London meetup

+Presenting on our experience working with Kubernetes operators and being part of a panel discussion at the [Kubernetes London meetup](https://www.meetup.com/Kubernetes-London/events/268473011/).

 ### December 2019 - .NET Oxford - WSL2